lauramazzuca21/QuaranteamTablut/README.md

 # QuaranteamTablut

-This is an AI that plays Tablut (with Ashton rules) made to participate in the annual challenge for our University course "Foundations of Artificial Intelligence".
+This is an AI that plays Tablut (with Ashton rules) made by [Nicholas Carroll](https://github.com/dropino) and [Laura Mazzuca](https://github.com/lauramazzuca21) to participate in the [annual challenge](http://ai.unibo.it/games/boardgamecompetition) for our University course "Foundations of Artificial Intelligence".

 It runs using Iterative Deepening Alpha-Beta search by default.